 So, without further ado, let’s look at industry benchmarks for PPC metrics below.

 Google Ads is a tried-and-true marketing strategy to acquire more leads via your website.
-With over 40,000 searches made every second on Google, the opportunities for leads are boundless—if you do it right.
-Check out this article for Google Ads optimization tips.
+With over 40,000 searches made every second on Google, the opportunities for leads are boundless—if you follow our Google Ads optimization tips.

 There are different types of Google Ads campaigns but Search and Display are the most prevalently used by marketers.
 Although overall spending on paid social has been going downhill since 2021, Google Search Ads saw the steadiest spending growth deceleration with a strong 10% Y/Y increase in Q4 2022.
 Both Search and Sponsored Products ads work well from a lower-funnel, demand capture perspective, and advertisers are less likely to cut spending, even in difficult times.